Function Basis Encoding of Numerical Features in Factorization Machines: Evaluation

-We test our approach versus binning on several tabular data-sets: the california housing \cite{california_housing} , adult income \cite{adult_income}, Higgs \cite{higgs} (we use the 98K version from OpenML \cite{openml}), and song year prediction \cite{year}.
-For the first two data-sets we used an FFM, whereas for the last two we used an FM, both provided by Yahoo \cite{yahoo_recsys}, since an FFM is more expensive when there are many columns.
-We used Optuna \cite{optuna_2019} for hyperparameter tuning, e.g. step-size, batch-size, number of intervals, and embedding dimension, separately for each strategy.
+We assume that the task on all data-sets is regression, both with real-valued and binary labels.
+This is in line with what factorization machines are commonly used for - CTR prediction.
+For binary labels we use the cross-entropy loss, whereas for real-valued labels we use the L2 loss.
+For tuning the step-size, batch-size, the number of intervals, and the embedding dimension we use Optuna \citep{optuna_2019}.
 For binning, we also tuned the choice of uniform or quantile bins.
 In addition, 20\% of the data was held out for validation, and regression targets were standardized.
-Finally, for the adult income data-set, 0 has a special meaning for two columns, and was treated as a categorical value. \Answer{\oren{I would start a new paragraph here}}{So would I, but there is no space} We ran 20 experiments with the tuned configurations to neutralize the effect of random initialization, and reported the mean and standard deviation of the metrics on the held-out set in Table \ref{tbl:dataset_experiments}, where it is apparent that our approach outperforms binning on these datasets.
+Finally, for the adult income data-set, 0 has a special meaning for two columns, and was treated as a categorical value.

+We ran 20 experiments with the tuned configurations to neutralize the effect of random initialization, and report the mean and standard deviation of the metrics on the test set in Table \ref{tbl:dataset_experiments}, where it is apparent that our approach outperforms binning on these datasets.
+These datasets were chosen since they contain several numerical fields, and are small enough to run many experiments to neutralize the effect of hyper-parameter choice and random initialization at a reasonable computational cost, or time.
+They were also used in other works on tabular data, such as \citet{revisiting_dl_tabular_2021,Gorishniy2022Embeddings}.